dphfox/Fusion/docs/tutorials/basic-state/computations.md

 	There are 5 players online.
 	```

-If you're using other state (or computed) objects in your computation, then the
+When you use another state object in your computation, the computed object will
-value will update automatically as those other objects change:
+update whenever the state object changes value:

 === "Lua"
 	```Lua linenums="7" hl_lines="8-9"